 Stahl went all the way to Australia to see the actress in her home country and her home theater, the Sydney Theater Company, where Blanchett scored her first big role on stage.
 Blanchett spoke to Stahl at length about her love of theater and the ways in which her stage-acting experience benefits her Hollywood film roles.

-In one example, Stahl asked about a scene in "Elizabeth" in which Blanchett manages to convey an emotion to the audience while the camera only showed her from behind.
+In one example, Stahl asks about a scene in "Elizabeth" in which Blanchett manages to convey an emotion to the audience while the camera only showed her from behind.

 "This is where the theater helps," explained Blanchett.
 "You have to act with your back."

-"That sounded really rude, didn't it?” said Blanchett, catching herself.
+"That sounded really rude, didn't it?" says Blanchett, catching herself.
 She explained her comment to Stahl, saying: "I like to be myself; I don't want to perform myself.